KJZou56/KJZou56.github.io/README.md

 ## Work experience
 ### Economics Instructor, Freelancing (Jan.
 2023 to Present)
-• Taught economics and accounting to high school & college students
+- Taught economics and accounting to high school & college students
-• Developed and adapted teaching materials/approaches to suit diverse learning needs
+- Developed and adapted teaching materials/approaches to suit diverse learning needs

 ### Professional Development (Apr.
 2022 to Dec.
 2022)
-• Passed all 4 parts of the CPA exam and obtained the license in 100 days
+- Passed all 4 parts of the CPA exam and obtained the license in 100 days
-• Obtained Professional Scrum Master I from scrum.org
+- Obtained Professional Scrum Master I from scrum.org
-• Obtained Google Data Analytics Certificate
+- Obtained Google Data Analytics Certificate

 ### Self-employed (Jul.
 2020 to Mar.
 2022)
-• E-commerce (Amazon & Shopify)
+- E-commerce (Amazon & Shopify)

 ### Associate Business Consultant, Ernst & Young, Hong Kong Sep.
 2019 to May 2020
-• Led and designed internal training sessions on Microsoft Word, PowerPoint and Excel in English to EY teams
+- Led and designed internal training sessions on Microsoft Word, PowerPoint and Excel in English to EY teams
-• Performed culture assessment for a large private bank as part of responses to regulators
+- Performed culture assessment for a large private bank as part of responses to regulators
-• Assisted on growth strategy development for a large insurance company
+- Assisted on growth strategy development for a large insurance company
-• Assisted a legal audit engagement of a large Private Equity Fund
+- Assisted a legal audit engagement of a large Private Equity Fund
-• Assisted in development of a review approach regarding internal controls over financial reporting for a large insurance company
+- Assisted in development of a review approach regarding internal controls over financial reporting for a large insurance company

 ## Education
-Certificate，Data Science, UCLA - Los Angeles
+- Certificate，Data Science, UCLA - Los Angeles (March 2024)

-(GPA: 4.0/4.0) March 2024
+GPA: 4.0/4.0

-M.S.，Accountancy，Duquesne University - Pittsburgh
+- M.S.，Accountancy，Duquesne University - Pittsburgh (May 2019)

-(GPA: 3.91/4.0) May 2019
+GPA: 3.91/4.0

-B.S.，Accounting，Duquesne University - Pittsburgh
+- B.S.，Accounting，Duquesne University - Pittsburgh (May 2018)

-(GPA: 3.58/4.0) May 2018
+GPA: 3.58/4.0